Agile planning and portfolio management with Azure Boards

 Note: Another way of customizing dashboards is to generate charts based on work item queries, which you can share to a dashboard.

-- In the New query panel, in the Enter name textbox, type Web tasks, in the Folder dropdown list, select Shared Queries, and click OK.
+16. In the Enter name textbox, type Web tasks, in the Folder dropdown list, select Shared Queries, and click OK.

-- From the Queries>Shared Queries view, select the Charts tab and click + New chart.
+18. Select the Charts tab and click New chart.

-On the Configure Chart panel, in the Name textbox, type Web tasks - By assignment, in the Group by dropdown list, select Assigned To, and click OK to save the changes.
+19. On the Configure Chart panel, in the Name textbox, type Web tasks - By assignment, in the Group by dropdown list, select Assigned To, and click Save chart to save the changes.

 Note: You can now add this chart to a dashboard.